boson-php/docs/06.distribute/compiler-introduction.md

 from the `boson-php/runtime`.

 <tip>
-It is recommended to install the compiler dependency as a <code>--dev</code> dependency since it is required exclusively for development.
+It is recommended to install the compiler dependency as a `--dev` dependency since it is required exclusively for development.
 </tip>